-AASB 12 Disclosures of Interests in Other Entities (effective for annual periods beginning after 1 January 2013) AASB 12 provides guidance over all of the disclosures relating to an entitiy's interest in subsidiaries, joint arrangements, associates and structures entities.
+AASB 12 provides guidance over all of the disclosures relating to an entitiy's interest in subsidiaries, joint arrangements, associates and structures entities.
 The new disclosures relate to the judgements made by management in determining whether control over another entity exists.
 The group are still assessing the implications of AASB 12, and will apply the new standard 1 July 2013.

-AASB 13 Fair Value Measurement (effective for annual periods beginning after 1 January 2013) AASB 13 provides guidance on how to determine the fair value for assets and liabilities under AASB.
-AASB 13 will also expand on the disclosure requirements for all assets and liabilities carried at fair value.
+AASB 13 provides guidance on how to determine the fair value for assets and liabilities under AASB.
+IFRS 13 will also expand on the disclosure requirements for all assets and liabilities carried at fair value.
 The group are still assessing the implications of AASB 13, and will apply the new standard 1 July 2013.